fabianlopezdev/usa-presence-calculator/mobile/GIT_WORKFLOW.md

 3. **No Large Commits:** Break down into atomic changes
 4. **No Silent Changes:** Always commit and push immediately
 5. **No Assumption:** Communicate before making architectural decisions
+6. **CRITICAL - NO BREAKING SHARED/API:** Both shared and API packages work perfectly on main branch.
+ANY breaking changes to these packages during mobile development is YOUR responsibility to fix immediately.
+Never assume test failures are pre-existing - they work on main!

 ## 📋 Checklist for New Task